Contents

 Cosmos formalizes sovereignty at the chain layer.
 That is the beginning of the story, not the end.
 Interoperability depends on relayers, route continuity, governance-mediated upgrades, and counterpart coordination.
 These are not small details.
 They are the operational conditions under which sovereign interoperability works at all.

-The best evidence here is concrete.
+The evidence is concrete.
 Public relayer operators document extensive unpaid or under-subsidized maintenance burdens.
 Polkachu reports operating dozens of relayer hubs and hundreds of IBC relay channels.
 Its gm-ibc documentation states plainly that every relayer ends up maintaining its own infrastructure and that channels can remain broken before anyone notices.
 Governance subsidy requests reinforce the same point.
-Cosmos Hub Proposal 2399 sought an 8,000 ATOM fee-grant subsidy for relayer gas after fee increases.
-Persistence Proposal 3413 sought roughly 40,113 XPRT for a two-month relayer service commitment across ten chains with a 99 percent service target.
-These are not signs of trivial operational substitution.
-They are signs that interoperability depends on real ecosystem labor.
+Cosmos Hub Proposal 862 (Cosmos Hub Governance 2023) sought an 8,000 ATOM fee-grant subsidy for relayer gas after fee increases.
+Persistence Proposal 97 (Persistence Governance 2024) sought roughly 40,113 XPRT for a two-month relayer service commitment across ten chains with a 99 percent service target.
+Interoperability depends on material ecosystem labor.

 The economic structure of that labor is constitutive of the argument and bears its own analytical weight.
 Route continuity creates ecosystem-wide value, but the costs appear in operator-specific form: infrastructure upkeep, gas expenditure, monitoring time, upgrade coordination, and response capacity when channels fail.
 Benefits are diffuse across chains and users; costs are concentrated in the organizations that keep routes live.
 That is why subsidy politics recur.
 The architecture creates a maintenance function with public-good characteristics but does not embed a strong automatic financing mechanism for it.
 Institutional completion therefore has a fiscal dimension as well as a governance one.

 Interchain Security was the most explicit attempt to formalize some of this dependence more strongly.
-That matters because it shows Cosmos’s own recognition that sovereignty without stronger attachment mechanisms carried limits.
-But ICS now reads more as failed counter-design than as stable institutional completion.
+Cosmos therefore recognized that sovereignty without stronger attachment mechanisms carried limits.
+By 2026, ICS reads less as stable institutional completion than as a limited counter-design whose replicated-security path had lost momentum.
 The exit of early consumer arrangements, the migration of others, and Gaia’s disabling of new consumer-chain creation all suggest that the attempt did not become the durable solution its advocates hoped for.
 The residual burden returned elsewhere.

 5. Governance Stress and Institutional Failure